01 of 08

 If you are unable to shoot your handmade items in natural light, use a light box.
-To learn how to use a lightbox, search photography tips on Youtube, or do a google search to find various photography sites on the internet for free.
 There is no reason not to have great looking photos when you are first starting out, you just have to do a bit of research and practice!

 Another option to consider is joining a local photography club.
 These organizations usually welcome people at all photography levels, and most members love to help beginners out!
 Clubs are fantastic resources for beginning photographers.

 SEO (Search Engine Optimization) is Your Best Friend

 Next to having beautiful photos showcasing your products, the second most important rule is to learn SEO techniques.
 You may have the most beautiful handmade products for sale, but your shop will not make a dime if potential customers cannot find your store.
 Proper SEO will help you rank higher in both the ETSY search box and Google search.

 Before you start your shop you have to think about the type of hand made products you are producing and who is going to buy them.